-Thanks to the recently passed SECURE Act (Setting Every Community Up for Retirement Enhancement Act of 2019), the Stretch IRA will be eliminated to help pay for new retirement revenue provisions.
+The SECURE Act (Setting Every Community Up for Retirement Enhancement Act of 2019), upon passing, would eliminate the Stretch IRA to help pay for new retirement revenue provisions.

 According to Investment News, the Stretch IRA is simply defined as “an individual retirement account that’s inherited by a non-spouse beneficiary.”
 As an estate planning strategy, the Stretch IRA allows tax-deferred growth of an Individual Retirement Account (IRA) to be stretched out over the remaining life expectancy of non-spousal heirs.
 Depending on the age of the heir(s), this can allow the IRA to grow significantly, without having to take Required Minimum Distributions (RMDs) in the same way as a traditional IRA.

 It’s likely that smaller IRAs will not be impacted.
 We’re living longer, healthier lives, so the owner of a small Stretch IRA will probably consume much of the money during their RMDs.
-Any smaller accounts that end up being passed on to beneficiaries will likely be used up within the new, 10-year payout period that is replacing the lifetime rule of the Stretch IRA.
+Any smaller accounts that end up being passed on to beneficiaries will likely be used up within the new, 10-year payout period that would replace the lifetime rule of the Stretch IRA.

-Larger Stretch IRAs (with $1 million or more) will be much more impacted by the new ruling.
+Larger Stretch IRAs (with $1 million or more) will be much more impacted upon the passing of the new ruling.
 Without proper action, the tax implications for your heirs will be substantial.
-If you already own a very large tax deferred qualified plan, stop contributions immediately, and read through some of the different options outlined below that might help you during this transition.
+If you already own a very large tax deferred qualified plan, read through some of the different options outlined below that might help you during the transition.